Buprenorphine Hydrochloride + Naloxone Hydrochloride

 medicines, antipsychotics), alcohol or have delirium tremens (the 'shakes' and hallucinations).

-Do not take SUBOXONE SUBLINGUAL FILM if you are breastfeeding a baby.
+Do not take SUBOXONE SUBLINGUAL FILM if you are breastfeeding.

 Do not take SUBOXONE SUBLINGUAL FILM if the package is torn, shows signs of tampering or the films do not look quite right.